Character sheet for Shingan no Yuusha

 - Anger Born of Worry: When she thinks Makoto has died fighting Avel, she breaks down crying, then when she sees he's okay, just exhausted, gets all pouty and yells at him for a bit before letting him rest.

 - Clingy Jealous Girl: Where it concerns other logs, as shown in chapter 20.
 She wants to be Makoto's primary weapon, and was quite upset when she heard he used "some random log" to beat the giant crabs in chapter 19.
+She really doesn't take it well when Makoto jokingly claims that he'll make a log merged with a magic sword hilt as his primary weapon and use her as a sub weapon.
+This is how Makoto convinces her to merge with the magic sword hilt instead.

 - Dark and Troubled Past: The sacred tree she lived in was chopped down by bandits, to steal its healing leaves.
 The shrine that was built to protect her had the entire congregation butchered in the process, becoming vengeful ghosts.
 To top it all off, all that remained of her tree was an abandoned log.
 Then she was stuck alone with her grief, for years.